 Cocktail Hour & Dinner

-Following the ceremony, guests moved to the pavilion beside of the Hill Top Barn for drinks, hors d’oeuvres, and yard games.
-I played a mix of low-key country, rock and r&b as guests mingled, took pictures at the photo-booth, and played ladder golf, corn hole, and croquette.
+Following the ceremony, guests moved to the pavilion beside the Hill Top Barn for drinks, hors d’oeuvres, and yard games.
+I played a mix of low-key country, rock, and r&b as guests mingled, took pictures at the photo booth, and played ladder golf, corn hole, and croquette.
 Towards the end of the cocktail hour, the huge doors to the barn were opened and everyone made their way inside to find their tables.